-#1 The sorrowful mother in me knew that this would probably be the last time all four of my children would be young enough to enjoy The Urban Chalkboard.
+The sorrowful mother in me knew that this would probably be the last time all four of my children would be young enough to enjoy The Urban Chalkboard (now out of business).
 Lulu is turning eight and Scout will be six, and The UC is just not really meant for their age.
 It was my last chance to host a party here.

 While this amazing venue has since closed, there are a lot of cool places to have a birthday party for a baby in Indianapolis.

 Birthday Party Decorations

 And then there was Regina.
 Regina is a Westfield mama with a little kiddo (and a teen too.)
 She has a little Etsy shop called Simple Love Creations and a Facebook page where you can contact her for custom party decorations and printables.
 She created these adorable decorations for our party; banners, table cards for the food and little thank you cards to put on the back of the cookies.
 Looking for unicorns?
 Glitter?
 Gorgeous paper flowers?
 Fruity banners?
 She can do it all!
 This girl is talented!

 If you’re looking for a list of the best Indianapolis birthday parties for kids, we have that on Indy with Kids.